-The prison was given an inspection in late 2014, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in June 2021, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - Inspection report (5 MB),Report on an unannounced inspection of HMP & YOI Low Newton by HM Chief Inspector of Prisons (2-18 June 2021)

 - HMP & YOI Low Newton, Report on an unannounced inspection of HMP & YOI Low Newton (12–22 February 2018)

 - HMP & YOI Low Newton, Report on an unannounced inspection of HMP & YOI Low Newton (29 September – 10 October 2014).